SpectrumLi/TSVDExamples/README.md

 + Preparion.
 Compile the DataRace source code.
 It generates a DataRace.exe in `DataRace/bin/Debug`.
 + Instrumentation.
 Under DataRace/bin/Debug, run the following command in command line:

     `& ..\..\..\..\src\TSVDInstrumenter\bin\Debug\TSVDInstrumenter.exe . .\Configurations\instrumentation-config.cfg .\Configurations\runtime-config.cfg`.
-It insturcments all the binaries in the current folder.
+It instruments all the binaries in the current folder.
 Since there is only one exe/dll in the current folder, it will only instrument `DataRace.exe`.

 + Run.
-After observing the `Instrumentation result: OK`, run `.\DataRace.exe` (the current `DataRace.exe` is already instrumented).
-Since the insturmented `DataRace.exe`, it writes all the detected thread-safety violation to the `TSVD-bug-*.tsvdlog` file.
+After observing the `Instrumentation result: OK` which indicates `DataRace.exe` is already instrumented, run `.\DataRace.exe`.
+Since running the insturmented `DataRace.exe`, it writes all the detected thread-safety violation to the `TSVD-bug-*.tsvdlog` file.

 # Contributing